College Phone Scams: 4 Telephone Scams Targeting College Students

 You’re in the library studying and you realize you forgot to put your phone on silent as it starts to ring.
 Suddenly it goes silent after that one ring and displays a missed call.
 You wonder if it might be the job you’ve applied for calling, you decide to call back.

-In reality the number is from Canada or the Caribbean and a scammer is charging you long distance fees for calling back.
+In reality the number is from Canada or the Caribbean and it's a one-ring call phone scam.
+A scammer is charging you long distance fees for calling back.
 They will try to keep you on the line and get personal information.
 The fees that they charge will show up on your phone bill and it’ll probably only be for a few bucks.
 However, once you call back it shows that there is a live person attached to your number and you’ll be targeted by many more nuisance and scam calls.

 The best way to avoid this scam is by using a reverse phone lookup service, like CallerSmart, to check for suspicious behavior on the number that called you.
 If you’ve already called back an unknown number and it led to asking for personal information, just hang up.
 You should also check your monthly phone bill for any long distance charges and report them to your wireless service.
 Carriers are familiar with this scam and will typically reimburse you.